abhinav4848/Obsidian-Medicine/cancer- pancreas.md

 - Loss of endocrine function: recent onset DM (paraneoplastic syndrome),
 - Cholestatic LFTs (raised ALP and γGT) -> cuz pancreatic head compressed the Bile duct.
 	- cholestatic LFT can also bee seen in [[cancer- cholangiocarcinoma]].
+	- ALP & GGT rise first, and as bile continues to back up, AST and ALT will rise.
-- Migratory thrombophlebitis (Trousseau's sign #named  -> not the hypocalcaemia one.
-Here, there is multiple venous thrombosis due to procoagulant factors formed by cancer cells.) [[prim]]
+- Migratory thrombophlebitis (Trousseau's sign #named  -> not the [[hypocalcemia]] one.
+Here, there is multiple venous thrombosis due to procoagulant factors formed by cancer cells.)

 >[!info]
 >**Courvoisier's law** states that in the presence of painless obstructive jaundice, a palpable gallbladder is unlikely to be due to gallstones.